FoivosMichelinakis/simpleping/nodeDevelopment/README.md

-# How to develop an experiment for the nodes
+# How to run an experiment manually (i.e. without the scheduler) on a node

 ## Manual